|Shots & Fluids

 I prepare the needle ahead of time by drawing in the fluid then taking my fingers and flicking the needle several

-scruff and insert the needle until I feel it poke through the skin.
-I’m careful not to push the needle any further as I
+insert the needle until I feel it poke through the skin.
+I’m careful not to push the needle any further as I might

-might puncture his muscles.
+puncture his muscles.
 As I’m doing this I speak softly and tell him what a good boy he is.
-I try to the push
+I try to the push the fluid

-the fluid in at an even pace but just fast enough so he doesn’t get too impatient.
-I slowly pull the needle out, rub
+in at an even pace but just fast enough so he doesn’t get too impatient.
+I slowly pull the needle out, rub the area

-the area a little, praise and kiss him before letting him down off the bed.
-He usually gets his evening Pepcid in a
+a little, praise and kiss him before letting him down off the bed.
+He usually gets his evening Pepcid in a treat

 |Method #3 from Barbara Aggarwal: